 It’s the number-one question women have about dating.
 Does this scenario sound familiar?
 You have a great time with Mr. First Date.
 Not a so-so, marginal, you-can-sort-of-understand-why-it-didn’t work-out time.
 No, this was clearly fun that was had by all.

 He says he’ll call you, but when the phone doesn’t ring, you think, “OK, maybe it’s too soon to hear from him.”
 One week later without a text, tweet, email, or call, and you wonder what you did wrong.
-Why did he disappear after the date that apparently only you
+Why did he disappear after the date that apparently only you thought was great?

 You imagine dozens of reasons why he didn’t call you back.
 His phone fell into a pond.
 He lost his memory in an accident.
 The telephone company is on strike and no one can get through.

 Yes, there could be dozens of bizarre turns of events that left him unable to contact you.
 But that’s probably not the case.
 To end the suspense, I spoke to men to uncover and share (in their words) some of the most common reasons they don’t call women back after that first date.

 “When I first met her, I felt a hot connection with this girl I knew nothing about.
 During our date, I got to know her better, liked her, and could tell she was really looking for a serious boyfriend.
 I could sense our expectations were different.
 I didn’t have the energy to explain to her that I wasn’t looking for my future wife right now, so I just passed.”

 Lesson learned: The woman he wants (eventually) to bring home to mom may not always be the woman he wants to date right now.
 If the guy in question was just looking for casual dates and you had different expectations (which is a good thing, unless that’s all you wanted in the first place), you are much better off putting your energies elsewhere.

 She was too self-absorbed